SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 Lazy data is contained in a conceptual array which retains the information about its real counterpart but has no actual data points, so its memory allocation is much smaller.
-This will be in the form of a dask array.
+This will be in the form of a Dask array.

 Arrays in Iris can be converted flexibly(?) between their real and lazy states, although there are some limits to this process.
 The advantage of using lazy